sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [UI Color Palette /one・wcag Color Palette Manager for Apps & Websites](https://uicp.ylb.lt/website), by Aurélien Grimaud: Color Palettes that meet WCAG Guidelines and Operations
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
+- [Phosphor Icons](https://phosphoricons.com), by Tobias Fried: A flexible icon family for interfaces, diagrams, presentations — whatever, really.
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
-- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
-- [UI Color Palette /one・wcag Color Palette Manager for Apps & Websites](https://uicp.ylb.lt/website), by Aurélien Grimaud: Color Palettes that meet WCAG Guidelines and Operations
 - [Overrides Manager](https://github.com/ozgurgunes/Sketch-Overrides-Manager), by Ozgur Gunes: A Sketch plugin which makes managing overrides easier.
 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.
 - [Turkish Data](https://github.com/ozgurgunes/Sketch-Turkish-Data), by Özgür Güneş: Turkish data supplier plugin.